metrorailings/OwlBlog/content/posts/chiefs-playoff-analysis.md

 #### Quarterback: _Patrick Mahomes_

-As the prospective MVP of the season, no question is Patrick Mahomes an elite quarterback.
+As the prospective MVP of the season, there's no question Patrick Mahomes is an elite quarterback.

 ***